 CAP: Provide guidelines for unannounced rounds to include purpose of rounds and areas to be checked.
 Ensure documentation identifies the type of round being conducted.
 Provide to the auditor a copy of the guidelines and documentation of training for staff conducting unannounced rounds.
+Provide the auditor samples of these rounds once training has been completed.
+Address the area behind the dryers in the laundry area and provide system of supervision or modification of the area.
+Address the cameras in the strip search areas.
+Address the covered door window in the garment area.
+Provide the auditor of proof of the supervision for these areas.

 Response: The agency created a PowerPoint Training Tool used to train staff responsible for Unannounced Rounds.
 The tool includes the requirements of one unannounced round each month on all shifts, documentation of the rounds, and locations that must be visited.
 A camera review is also required at this time.
 Additionally, a form was created that allows for the documentation of the unannounced round, time, shift, and any findings.
-Training was conducted with all staff required to complete the unannounced rounds on February 1, 2017 and February 6, 2017.
+Training was conducted with all staff required to complete the unannounced rounds on January 24, 2017 and February 3, 2017.
 Samples were provided of the first three unannounced rounds, which included work orders for repairs to cameras that were identified during the rounds.
+Camera Review/Live Views memo was created that addresses the cross gender viewing of cameras and all staff were trained on 11/2, 12, 14, 14, and 17 where the memo was read at all briefings on these days.
+A roster was provided to show staff training.
+Additionally, the facility addressed privacy and supervision issues through: installing a cubicle in the hallway to provide privacy during strip searches from the camera view yet ensure both inmate and staff safety during the searches; installation of mirrors in the laundry area to address the blind areas, addition of motion sensor lights to identify persons within the two garment areas where windows are blocked (mail room and urine room).